QuackingBob/ILS-Data-Project-2023/ReadMe.md

       └──README.md
 ```

-Here is a breakdown of the files and directories:
+#### Here is a breakdown of the files and directories:

 - data (directory containint data)
     - processed (directory containing processed network graph data)
+        - embeddings.pd (pytorch dump file containing dictionary of the text embeddings for all the data from artists, flavors_combine_redundant, mediums, and movements.
+Can be opened using torch.load)
         - flavors_combine_redundant.json (file containing a json structure where each node has all the flavors that are very similar combined)
     - raw (directory containing raw prompt and dictionary data)
         - artists.txt (file containing a list of artists)